-With its proximity to the State of California, and its favorable tax laws, the District experienced significant growth in residential housing and commercial development prior to the economic downturn, which stagnated in the years after the Great Recession.
-Current data from the County Assessor's offices indicates that residential property sales and prices have stabilized and are continuing to trend upward.
-Residential building permits have also been trending higher over the last few years.
-The County's unemployment rate, which increased from 4.1% in September 2004 to 14.0% by September 2010 during the economic downturn, has dropped to around 4%.
+With its proximity to the State of California, and its favorable tax laws, the District continues to experience significant growth in residential housing and commercial development.
+The County's unemployment rate, which increased from 4.1% in September 2004 to 14.0% by September 2010 during the economic downturn, has dropped to around 4% currently.
 With the full implementation of the Affordable Health Care Act in 2014, the District did see some significant reductions in revenue associated with its provision of Emergency Medical Services.
+The Covid 19 Pandemic had its impact on the District revenues.
+Losses were experienced with Emergency Medical service fees, but positive financial offsets were also received under Federal assistance programs, such as the CARES Act and ARPA Funding.

 Major industries in the County include tourism, research and manufacturing, government and services.
-The District offers the facilities and amenities of a metropolitan area, yet remains pleasantly rural with easy access to services, and has one of the best school districts in the State with scores well above the national standard.
-Major County employers include leaders in the fields of technology, manufacturing and research.
+The District offers the facilities and amenities of a metropolitan area, yet remains pleasantly rural with easy access to services.
+Major County employers include leaders in the fields of technology, manufacturing, agriculture, gamming and research.
 Several dozen technology entrepreneurs and advanced manufacturers are located within the District.
-This sector includes Bentley Nevada, a world leader in its field, and a product line of General Electric.
+This sector includes Baker/Hughes Nevada, a world leader in its field, and a product line of General Electric.
 Other major employers include a Starbucks Roasting Facility, North Sails (maker of America's Cup sails), Douglas County School District, Walmart, the Carson Valley Medical Center and the Carson Valley Inn.
-The Bentley Family Heritage Distillery Project and the Starbuck' Expansion Project are two most recent examples of commercial and industrial growth within the District.